3 Frugal Recipes From Foraged Wild Greens and Asparagus

 - bunch of finely chopped nettles

-- Heat the oil, add the onion and ground chilli pepper and cook till onion in transparent.
+- Heat the oil, add the onion and ground chilli pepper and cook till onion is transparent.

-- Add a couple of cups of water and bring to the boil and boil, then simmer about 15/20 mins.
+- Add a couple of cups of water and bring to a boil, then simmer for about 15-20 mins.

-- Meanwhile you have taken the leaves off the about 1lb of nettles, add to the soup and cook slowly together for about 8 mins (About four big handfuls).
+- Meanwhile, take the leaves off of about 1lb of nettles.
+Add them to the soup and cook slowly together for about 8 mins (about four big handfuls).

-- In a frying pan add olive oil and the chopped garlic cloves and fry them for 5 mins (they will look burnt, in fact they are burnt, but very delicious).
+- In a frying pan, add olive oil and the chopped garlic cloves and fry them for 5 mins (they will look burnt, in fact they are burnt, but they're very delicious).

 - At the last moment, add a handful of finely chopped nettles.
 Mix together.

 Note: The bread can be old bread.
-This is about 'being frugal'.
-You just slice it and toast it and if you like, it is great dipped into the soup.
+This is about being frugal.
+You just slice it and toast it.
+It is great dipped into the soup.